PetarSpassov/Quinngard/README.md

   - Stove will now only show up if you either have no other happiness buildings, or there is a Squirrel in the game

 ## __Known Issues__
+- One person pressing "Choose" more than once on Team Vote objectives will not unselect the choice and will instead lock the game.
+  - Nothing I can do about this, sadly.
+It has just not been coded properly on Shiro's side, which may explain why it went unused.
+However, I think having the resolve to only click "Choose" once makes this cool mechanic worth having.
 - Hunter-related bonuses (e.g. +20% production) may appear even if you didn't bring a Hunting Lodge or don't have the Spoils of Plenty lore.
   - This is not an issue with the mod, you will notice the same occurs in vanilla.
 The reason for this is because for the Spoils of Plenty lore to work on any clan, all clans need to have Standard Lure enabled from the start, and the game factors it in even if you can't possibly build it.
 Submit a bug report and let's get this fixed from Shiro's side.
   - All +20% production bonuses are bundled into one bonus, so it is not as easy as saying "Don't show +20% Hunter production if you don't have the building or the tech".